OpenEvalProject/evals/manuscripts/elife-58571/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/58571/elife-58571-fig7-v2.jpg)

 **Figure 7.:** (A) Gel-filtration analysis of purified Rad53-WT (top) or Rad53-kd (bottom), as indicated.
 Samples were analyzed by SDS-PAGE and Coomassie stain.
 (B) Gel-filtration analysis of Rad53-WT + DDK (top), DDK alone (center), or Rad53-kd + DDK (bottom).
 Samples were analyzed by SDS-PAGE and Coomassie stain or western blot, as indicated.
-(C) Model illustrating the inhibition of DDK-MCM DH complex formation by competitive binding of activated Rad53 to DDK.Figure 7—source data 1.Figure 7A, Rad53-WT.Figure 7—source data 2.Figure 7A, Rad53-kd.Figure 7—source data 3.Figure 7B, Rad53-WT + DDK.Figure 7—source data 4.Figure 7B, Rad53-WT + DDK, immunoblot: Dbf4.Figure 7—source data 5.Figure 7B, Rad53-WT + DDK, immunoblot: Cdc7.Figure 7—source data 6.Figure 7B, DDK.Figure 7—source data 7.Figure 7B, DDK, immunoblot: Dbf4, Cdc7.Figure 7—source data 8.Figure 7B, Rad53-kd + DDK.Figure 7—source data 9.Figure 7B, Rad53-kd + DDK, immunoblot: Dbf4, Cdc7.
+(C) Model illustrating the inhibition of DDK-MCM DH complex formation by competitive binding of activated Rad53 to DDK.

 ## Discussion